Mercury-Language/mercury/README.md

 in other README files in the source code repository, and in the [documentation](http://www.mercurylang.org/documentation/documentation.html).

+Small sample programs written in Mercury can be found in the [samples](samples) directory of the source code repository.

 ## README files

 The Mercury compiler has a number of different